g-nitin/portfolio/README.md

+# Personal Portfolio

+Hey!
+This repository is about making a personal portfolio using the [Hyde](https://github.com/poole/hyde) theme.
+The README from their website is below...

+---

 # Hyde

 Hyde is a brazen two-column [Jekyll](http://jekyllrb.com) theme that pairs a prominent sidebar with uncomplicated content.
 It's based on [Poole](http://getpoole.com), the Jekyll butler.